Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

     #pip install matplotlib phate

 Notes:
-- `scipy` is needed by Bioconductor packages MOFA and MOFA2, but also by the `sklearn` module (when `sklearn` is imported and `scipy` is not present, the former breaks).
+- `scipy` is needed by Bioconductor packages MOFA2 and also by the `sklearn` module (when `sklearn` is imported and `scipy` is not present, the former breaks).
 However, for some reason, `pip install sklearn` does not install `scipy` and completes successfully even if `scipy` is not installed.

-- `numpy`, `sklearn`, `h5py`, and `pandas` are needed by Bioconductor packages BiocSklearn, MOFA and MOFA2, and `numpy` is also needed by Bioconductor package DChIPRep.
+- `numpy`, `sklearn`, `h5py`, and `pandas` are needed by Bioconductor packages BiocSklearn, MOFA2, and `numpy` is also needed by Bioconductor package DChIPRep.

-- `mofapy` and `mofapy2` are needed by Bioconductor packages MOFA and MOFA2, respectively.
+- `mofapy2` is needed by Bioconductor package MOFA2.

 - `tensorflow` is needed by Bioconductor packages scAlign and netReg.